(This page published July 1, 2009)

 In his 1978 book, Pen and Ink Techniques, concerned with pen and ink drawing, Frank Lohan mentions using a fountain pen with a very flexible nib that allows for a great variation in line width… My preliminary investigations into this tell me that this kind of nib is not presently available for production pens… Can you respond to the general question of availability of such nibs, or of the potential for having them custom made?

 Your preliminary investigations are, in essence, correct.
 The Namiki/Pilot Falcon is advertised as having a “soft” nib, and Dani-Trio markets pens with flexible nibs.
 I’ve had the opportunity to play with these pens, and in my opinion none of them behaves like the ones Lohan describes.
 The Namiki and Dani-Trio are semiflexible but not particularly responsive, while the Omas is more “springy” than truly flexible in the way flexibility was formerly understood.
 (The Falcon was never intended to be thought of as having a flexible nib; its nib was designed to give you a nice live ride, but that’s it.)
 What you are looking for is a pen with a nib so flexible that it’s sometimes called a “wet noodle.”
 Wet noodles are most commonly found on vintage pens from manufacturers such as Mabie Todd and Waterman.

 As for having a flexible nib custom made, there are a few nib workers who have the requisite skills to produce nibs with enhanced flex.
 The modified Pelikan M250 nib shown below, for example, duplicates vintage flex performance, including the duo-point configuration of the tip that allows the nib to produce very fine lines when used with the nib facing downward.
 (To view a zoomed image of the nib for more detail, click the magnifying glass to the right of the image.)
-It is possible, however, to add flex without understanding the flexibility profile of the typical vintage nib — so if you want to go this route, I would caution you to be sure you are dealing with a nib technician who has made it his business to create flex nibs that actually work the way vintage flex nibs work.
+It is possible, however, to add flex without understanding the flexibility profile of the typical vintage nib — so if you want to go this route, I would caution you to be sure you are dealing with a nib technician who has made it his or her business to create flex nibs that actually work the way vintage flex nibs work.